How to Fix “Not Enough iCloud Storage” Problem?

 - 2TB: $9.99

-You can also choose 200GB and 2TB family plans that you can share with your family members.
+You can also choose 200GB and 2TB family plans to share with your family members.
 Also, the price for these plans will vary for each country.
 Make sure to visit the official page to check the iCloud storage space information for your region.

 Here’s how to buy a new storage plan on your iPhone.